Emerging Techniques Forum

 Are you looking to connect with national security professionals in the National Capital Region?
 Do you have an innovative research approach in defense analysis?

-Join us for the poster session competition on Wednesday, 3 December from 1700-1900, at the MORS ETF Social Hour.
+Join us for the poster session competition on --, at the MORS ETF Social Hour.

 The Military Operations Research Society (MORS) Emerging Techniques Forum (ETF) is driven to improve analysis and understanding throughout the defense community by seeking out novel and leading-edge approaches, methods, and techniques wherever they are conceived.
 Students are invited to showcase their novel analysis methodologies with potential applications for national security analysis.
 This is a fantastic opportunity to present your work to experts in the field and contribute to advancements in national security.
 Current students do not need to pay ETF conference fees to compete in the poster session.
 The poster session will be held 5 PM, during the first 30 minutes of the networking social hour.
 Awards will be given for outstanding submissions.
 Don’t miss your chance to be recognized and make professional connections in the world of defense analysis!